Taiwan: See Why the Portuguese Named it the Beautiful Island

 Beitou is famous for it's natural hot springs and baths many of which were built during Japanese rule.
 There are three common types of hot springs, the green sulfur, white sulfur and iron-sulfur.
 You can clearly smell the sulfuric waters while walking around and see the steam rising from the hot spring.
 It is advisable to book a private room in advance for convenience while traveling.
 Especially during the weekend when it can get quite busy as private hot springs are very popular in the Beitou area.

 The area is filled with various private and public baths.
 Be sure to first check the rules before entering the bath as each bath may have different etiquette and general rules.
 Entrance to the "valley of hot springs" is absolutely free.

 Name：Beitou Hot Spring

 Taiwan’s immensely rich spiritual and cultural heritage, stunning scenery, amazing food, and world-class hot springs puts it on the top list as a first class tourist destination.
 If planning to visit Taiwan, it is wise to plan your trip during the fall season.
-The weather will slightly cooler, and rainfall minimal rainfall is experienced.
+The weather will be slightly cooler, and rainfall minimal.